The Best Stud Finders: Take the Guesswork Out of Renovations

 Q: What can interfere with a stud finder?

-Two things can interfere with stud finders: false density and extraneous metal.
+A: Two things can interfere with stud finders: false density and extraneous metal.
 Magnetic stud finders cannot tell the difference between the nail in a stud to the rebar in your foundation.
 It’s not usually an issue for drywall, but if you’re dealing with concrete in which a metal got stuck, it can interfere.
 Also, since stud finders measure density, if there is something lodged in the frame behind drywall, it can give you a false positive.

 Not all interference is bad, though.
 In fact, registering interference from live wires is one of the best safety features of these tools.
 The alternating current does register as interference with the sensors, but it also lets you know what to avoid.